thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

    Note that in the above definition ``S¹`` is seen both as a point and a space depending on the context.
    In ``cubical agda``,
-   everything is a point in a 'unique' space.
+   everything is a point in a "unique" space.

 .. admonition:: Type theory notation